How to Fix "Unable to Open Outlook Attachment" Issue?

 The most common reasons for facing such unwanted error message are:

-When a user is restricted to access temporary Internet files and folders on the local system or the server
+When a user's access is limited to temporary Internet files and folders on either the local system or the server,

-This error occurs when a subfolder, which contains default copies of temporary Internet files, has reached its storage limit.
+This issue arises when a subdirectory, housing standard duplicates of temporary internet files, has reached its storage capacity.

-When a user tries to open Outlook attachments while Outlook PST files are in a corrupt or inaccessible state
+If a user attempts to access Outlook attachments while the Outlook PST files are corrupt or inaccessible,

-When a user repetitively access the same Outlook attachment(s).
-In this case, multiple temporary files carrying the same filename are created in the Temporary file folder.
-After a certain period, Outlook denies saving temporary files of the same filename at the temporary location.
+When a user repeatedly opens the same Outlook attachment(s), multiple temporary files with identical filenames are generated in the Temporary file directory.
+Eventually, Outlook prohibits the storage of temporary files with identical filenames in the temporary location.

-When a user is not able to access attachments through Office 365 using Outlook Web App, Outlook Web App blocks attachments having some specific file extensions.
+If a user encounters difficulty accessing attachments in Office 365 via Outlook Web App, it means that Outlook Web App is preventing the opening of attachments with certain file extensions.

 Solution I: When the cause of the error is associated with Temporary Internet folders: